Things to do this February half term in Bristol 2025

 Wake The Tiger’s OUTERverse

-Known for being a fantastical, immersive, interactive experience – think secret doors, hidden rooms, glowing neon worlds, we can’t wait to see what they’ve built now.
+A fantastical, immersive, interactive experience – think secret doors, hidden rooms, glowing neon worlds.
+Get tickets here.

-Bristol half term activities at Bristol Zoo Project
+Bristol half term activities at Bristol Zoo Project: Zoo detectives

 Bristol Zoo Project lemurs